Perth Wildcats: 2021–22: Finals streak ended

-2022–23 season: Return to finals
+2022–23: Return to finals

 Following the departure of Scott Morrison after one season due to family reasons, the Wildcats hired former NBL player John Rillie as head coach.
 New import big man duo TaShawn Thomas and Brady Manek were accompanied by former New Zealand Breakers guard Corey Webster, while 2022 NBA draft pick Luke Travers returned to the Wildcats for another season.
 Bryce Cotton, Majok Majok, Jesse Wagstaff, Mitch Norton and Todd Blanchfield all returned, while Kyle Zunic and Corey Shervill were elevated from development players to the main roster.
 The front office also experienced turnover of long-time staff while game day changes caused a stir amongst fans early in the season.

 After starting the season with three straight wins, the Wildcats lost their next five.
 It marked the first time since 2005 that the Wildcats recorded five consecutive losses.
 Over the next eight games, the Wildcats went 6–2.
 Following a New Year's Eve win, the Wildcats released Shervill in order to sign Corey Webster's brother, Tai Webster.
 Tai's addition led to the reduced minutes of Blanchfield and Norton.
 On 14 January 2023, the Wildcats played the Adelaide 36ers in the first ever open-air game at RAC Arena, with Perth winning 112–97.
 Going into the regular-season finale on 5 February, the Wildcats required an 11-point victory to clinch a finals spot.
 They subsequently defeated the Sydney Kings 96–84 to earn sixth place with a 15–13 record.

-In the Play-In Qualifier against the South East Melbourne Phoenix, the Wildcats won 106–99 behind Cotton's game-high 26 points and a 41-point fourth quarter.
-In the Play-In Game three days later, the Wildcats bowed out of the finals with a 91–78 loss to the Cairns Taipans.
+In the play-in qualifier against the South East Melbourne Phoenix, the Wildcats won 106–99 behind Cotton's game-high 26 points and a 41-point fourth quarter.
+In the play-in game three days later, the Wildcats bowed out of the finals with a 91–78 loss to the Cairns Taipans.